 I also recommend reading this excellent blog post on how to improve your call-to-action copy to get more donations online.

-6. Other ways people can help
+5. Highlight other ways people can help

 While donating money is the obvious way for people to help, you should also make it clear that they can help in other ways as well, either by volunteering, by promoting your charity site on social networks to help spread the word about your cause, and more.